 At the end of the transition period, the Recast Brussels Regulation was converted into UK law as retained EU law, which was amended by UK legislation.
-The Civil Jurisdiction and Judgments (Amendment) (EU Exit) Regulations 2019 (as amended by the Civil, Criminal and Family Justice (Amendment) (EU Exit) Regulations (SI 2020/1493)) revoked the retained EU law version of the Recast Brussels Regulation, subject to transitional provisions which saved the Recast Brussels Regulation (and, by implication, the 2001 Brussels Regulation) in relation to proceedings commenced before the end of the transition period (as provided for by article 67 of the UK-EU withdrawal agreement).
+The Civil Jurisdiction and Judgments (Amendment) (EU Exit) Regulations 2019 (as amended by the Civil, Criminal and Family Justice (Amendment) (EU Exit) Regulations (SI 2020/1493)) revoked the retained EU law version of the Recast Brussels Regulation, subject to transitional provisions that saved the Recast Brussels Regulation (and, by implication, the 2001 Brussels Regulation) in relation to proceedings commenced before the end of the transition period (as provided for by article 67 of the UK-EU withdrawal agreement).

 The enforcement of judgments that are not subject to relevant arrangements is governed by common law, which will thus govern most EU or European Free Trade Area judgments handed down from 1 January 2021, unless and until the UK and EU reach a new agreement.
-The UK applied to join the 2007 Lugano Convention on 8 April 2020, but the EU (which has a veto over the UK's accession) has not yet approved the application.
+The UK applied to join the 2007 Lugano Convention on 8 April 2020, but the EU (which has a veto over the UK's accession) indicated its opposition to the UK acceding to the Convention on 28 June 2021 by way of a Note Verbale.